-Audio Frequencies That Are Painful For Dogs
+Sounds That Are Painful For Dogs

-What you should know about dog hearing
+What to know about dog hearing

 There's a good reason why dogs have such acute hearing.
-While human ears evolved to be able to hear sounds between 64 and 23,000 Hertz (Hz) optimally, a dog can listen to between 67 and 45,000 Hz, according to Louisiana State University.
+While human ears evolved to be able to hear sounds between 64 and 23,000 Hertz (Hz), a dog can listen to between 67 and 45,000 Hz, according to Louisiana State University.
 That puts much of their hearing at high frequencies outside the range of human perception.

 Hertz is how a sound's frequency is measured.
 The higher the Hz, the higher the frequency.
 A dog's ears evolved to tune in to high-pitched sounds of their prey, according to the AKC.
 Their ears can detect the high-pitched squeak of a mouse venturing out of its den, for example.